-The farm now produces regular crops – maize is sold at the local market to generate income and also given to the nearby Ebubala Primary School as part of a feeding programme for the children.
+The farm now produces regular crops – including maize which is sold at the local market to generate income and also given to nearby primary school as part of a feeding programme for the children.

 Kibera Cycling Club

 Life in the slums of Kibera is tough by anyone’s standards.
-There is little income, few activities, and many temptations – drugs, glue, gangs, crime, prostitution… So in 2017 we teamed up with Kinjah, the mentor of Tour de France winner Chris Froome, and the Raila Education Center to establish the very first Kibera Cycling Club – giving kids something constructive to do.
-They’re able to learn to ride, cycle for fun, learn bike maintenance, compete, and hang out at our base (a safe haven) with clean, healthy mentors and learn valuable life skills.
+There is little income, few activities, and many temptations – drugs, glue, gangs, crime, prostitution… So we teamed up with Kinjah, the mentor of Tour de France winner Chris Froome, and the Raila Education Center to establish the Kibera Cycling Club – the first school to have a cycling club, giving kids something constructive to do.
+They’re able to learn to ride, cycle for fun, maintain the bikes, compete, and hang out at our base (a safe haven) with clean, healthy mentors and learn valuable life skills.

-- We set up a Football Academy which became self financing in 2015 with over 600 children participating.
+- Set up a Football Academy which became self financing in 2015 with over 600 children participating.